Architecture and liturgy

 Early Christian worship

 Many of the first Christians were Jews and so continued and reinterpreted many practices from the Temple and synagogue.
-We know from early Christian texts, such as the writings of Tertullian, Irenaeus of Lyons, and Justin Martyr, and the Didache (a first or second century text of possible Syrian origins) and the New Testament book of Hebrews that early Christian worship included some type of creedal statement, hymns, prayers, the reading of the Septuagint (the Hebrew Bible translated into Greek), teaching, meals, and baptism.
+We know from early Christian texts, such as the writings of Tertullian, Irenaeus of Lyons, and Justin Martyr, and the Didache (a 1st- or 2nd-century text of possible Syrian origins) and the New Testament book of Hebrews that early Christian worship included some type of creedal statement, hymns, prayers, the reading of the Septuagint (the Hebrew Bible translated into Greek), teaching, meals, and baptism.

 Isometric rendering of the Christian building at Dura-Europos (c.
-240 C.E.), by Henry Pearson, 1932–34 (Yale University Art Gallery)
+240 C.E.), by Henry Pearson, 1932–34 (Yale University Art Gallery, New Haven)

 Isometric rendering of the Christian building at Dura-Europos (c.
-240 C.E.), by Henry Pearson, 1932–34 (Yale University Art Gallery)
+240 C.E.), by Henry Pearson, 1932–34 (Yale University Art Gallery, New Haven)

 Before the year 313 C.E., when the emperor Constantine legalized Christianity with the Edict of Milan, Christian worship occurred in homes, at grave sites of saints and loved ones, and even outdoors.
 One of the earliest existing churches (dating to about 254 C.E.) is found at Dura-Europos, a Roman outpost in Syria.
 This small church had been converted from a typical Roman home, which had a square layout with a courtyard at its center.
-The church members apparently knocked down one of the walls to create a larger hall for teaching and the celebration of the eucharist (for Catholics, the miraculous transformation of the bread and wine into the body and blood of Christ).
+The church members apparently knocked down one of the walls to create a larger hall for teaching and the celebration of the eucharist (for Catholics, the miraculous transformation of the bread and wine into the body and blood of Christ during the service of Mass).
 One of the rooms was also turned into a baptistery, which contains some of the earliest surviving Christian frescoes.

 View across central nave to one of two side aisles, Basilica of Maxentius and Constantine (Basilica Nova), Roman Forum, c.
 306–312 C.E. (photo: Steven Zucker, CC BY-NC-SA 2.0)